Musrat-Jahan/HIT137_Assignment_3/Report.md

 ### Question 1: Tkinter Application

-The development of the Booklover application, a library management system created using Python's Tkinter for the graphical user interface (GUI).
+The development of the Book Lover Library, a library management system created using Python's Tkinter for the graphical user interface (GUI).
 The application allows users to search for books, showcasing various object-oriented programming (OOP) principles including encapsulation, multiple inheritance, decorators for logging, method overriding, and polymorphism.
 The project not only provides a functional library management system but also emphasizes best practices in programming.
 The application is ready for further enhancements, such as adding user authentication, book recommendations, and more complex search algorithms.

 #### Key Features of the Application: